glu-lang/glu-book/_docs/operators_overload.md

 It's a Clone!!!
 ```

 Operator overloading allows you to make your code more natural and easier to read.
 By using the syntax described above, you can define specific behaviors for common operators (like ==, +, -, etc.) for your custom data types, thus enhancing the flexibility and readability of your code.
 In this example, we overloaded the == operator to compare both the names and ages of Person instances, making person comparisons more intuitive.
+A list of all overloadable operators is available at this link: https://glu-lang.org/operators_and_symbols/.